UoA-eResearch/eresearch-cookbook/documentation/instructions_for_writing_instructions.md

 to show locations. (describing locations with words can be awkward).

 - Use and active rather than a passive voice, and the affirmative rather than the passive.
-Use short sentences, starting with verbs. e.g. "put, uncover, turn clockwise"...
+Use short sentences, often we start with verbs or adverbs e.g.
+"Put, If, Uncover, Turn clockwise, When...".
+Dont switch terminology within the document.

 - Number steps and use a chronological vertical organisation/sequence.
 This helps the reader keep their place as they move back and forth between task